digotiago04/thermal-conductivity-composites/README.md

 * **Based on Energy Theory:** In this approach, homogenization can be interpreted as the process of finding a homogeneous material that is energetically equivalent to a heterogeneous material with a complex microstructure.

+While these two theories take distinct mathematical routes, they are strictly equivalent.
+Both formulations lead to the exact same effective macroscopic properties, providing a double-validation of the numerical homogenization process.
 ---

 ##  💻 Requirements